What To Do When Your Sump Pump Overflows: 8 Steps

 7. Clean the Impeller and Basin

-Be sure to unplug the pump before reaching into the basin.
-Lift up the unit so that you can check the impeller.
+To clean the impeller and basin, be sure to unplug the pump before reaching into the basin.
+Lift the unit so that you can check the impeller.

 8. Check the Discharge Line